×

 We asked expats in Pretoria what banks they use and there advice about banking.
 They advised:

 "Before retiring in Pretoria, expats should know that the city has a warm, subtropical climate with plenty of sunshine throughout the year.
 They should be aware that the cost of living is generally lower than in many Western countries, but it's still important to have a solid financial plan in place.
 Expats should also understand that while English is widely spoken in Pretoria, learning some Afrikaans or local African languages can greatly enhance their experience.
 They should be aware of the crime rate in South Africa, which is higher than in many other countries, and take necessary precautions to ensure their safety.
 Healthcare in Pretoria is of a high standard, but expats should ensure they have comprehensive health insurance.
 They should also be aware of the local customs and traditions, as South Africa is a diverse country with a rich cultural heritage.
 Expats should also know that they will need a retirement visa to stay in South Africa long-term, which requires proof of a regular income or substantial assets.
 They should also be aware that driving is the most common mode of transport in Pretoria, so they may need to consider buying a car.
-Finally, expats should know that Pretoria offers a high quality of life, with a wide range of leisure activities, beautiful natural scenery, and a vibrant arts and culture scene," wrote a member in Pretoria.
+Finally, expats should know that Pretoria offers a high quality of life, with a wide range of leisure activities, beautiful natural scenery, and a vibrant arts and culture scene," remarked one expat living in Pretoria, South Africa.

 What do expats in Pretoria appreciate most about the local culture?